mbrownnycnyc/oscptrainingnotes/udemy_practical_ethical_hacking_notes/03_note_keeping/a_real_note_keeping_solution.md

 ### wanna here it?  here it go...

 1. install git for windows
-2. install vscode for windows
+2. install vscode for windows, install the extensions "markdown all in one" by yu zhang and "paste timage" by mushan (hit ctrl+shift+p to bring up the command palette)
 3. start a github account
 4. initialize a repo (in github, sure)
 5. copy the "clone or download" URL for that repo